iamdtang/node-testing/article1.md

 ### Your First Test

 For our first example, we will use test driven development (TDD) to create a `CartSummary` constructor function, which will be used to total up items placed in a shopping cart.
-In short, TDD is the practice of writing tests first before an implementation to drive the design of your code.
+In short, TDD is the practice of writing tests before an implementation to drive the design of your code.
 TDD is practiced in the following steps:

 1. Write a test and watch it fail
 2. Write the minimal amount of code to make that test pass